eudoxia0/eudoxia0.github.io/fiction/_posts/eog581/2022-11-15-the-book-of-days.md

 What Timon saw: Attila inserting the cable in his wrist, and in the next instant collapsing and convulsing.

-And all terror left him.
+The gods know the thoughts of men: they are pride, and vanity.
+Pride had brought them here, it led them down into the depths, and slit their throats.
+Vanity had buried them.
+But of what avail reason, against the sight of blinding light, and words spoken in the divine language?

+Terror overcame him, it passed through him---and left.
 The pantheon had won and they were dead.
 But who can say they have struck back against the gods?

-And he thought:

-_I will die killing_.
+And he thought: _I will die killing_.

 He touched the diamond wall, felt its Miller index, withdrew a foreleg and struck the wall along a cleavage plane.
 A hairline crack appeared, not even a millimeter deep.